$0.00

 • Out-of-state: $22,236

-Wyoming’s costs are lower in three of the above categories, while Montana’s are lower in one category.
+Verdict: Wyoming’s costs are lower in three of the above categories, making it the cheaper state to live in.

 Here are the violent and property crime rates in Wyoming vs Montana in recent years: